MaxAlyokhin/binary-synth/README.md

 ### Just copy the app

-Everything you need for the system is contained in a single `.html` file, which you can download in the `dist` folder, or simply go to https://bs.ѕtranno.su and right-click and select Save As in the menu.
+Everything you need for the system is contained in a single `.html` file, which you can download in the `/dist` folder, or simply go to https://bs.ѕtranno.su and right-click and select Save As in the menu.

 ### Build locally to work with the code